Back to top

 • Turn off your utility supplies.

-To find out if you are at risk of flooding and how to register for the Environment Agency’s free-of-charge Flood Warning Service, visit the ‘Am I at Risk’ page on The Flood Hub here
+To check if your property is at risk and register for the Environment Agency’s free Flood Warning Service, visit the ‘Am I at Risk?’ page on The Flood Hub here.

-NOTE: The Flood Warning Service provides alerts and warnings for those at risk of main river and coastal flooding ONLY.
+Note: The Flood Warning Service covers main river and coastal flooding only.